LPBF Advises Public of Algae Bloom in Lake Pontchartrain

 The algal blooms can also have a negative impact on the marine ecosystem, causing fish kills, and causing ‘dead zones’ or oxygen depleted areas that can cause a severe impact to oysters and other bottom species of fish.

-LPBF warned that the opening of the Bonnet Carre Spillway might cause algal blooms in Lake Pontchartrain as the freshwater from the Mississippi River delivered a high concentration of nutrients to the lake.
 Algae are naturally present, but harmful blooms form during conditions that include high nutrient concentrations, warm temperatures, ample sunlight, and slow moving winds.
+Cyanobacteria are capable of producing strong toxins.

-With the opening of the Bonnet Carre Spillway, LPBF has expanded beyond its weekly monitoring of the lake from 10 sites, and has sampled 40 points around the lake and into the Mississippi Sound.
-LPBF has been working in collaboration with the US EPA, State of Louisiana, regional universities, and the State of Mississippi DMR.
+LPBF has been working in collaboration with the US EPA, State of Louisiana, and regional universities.
 Those sites are illustrated on the enclosed LPBF Monitoring Map.
 LPBF also conducts flyovers of the area.

 LPBF is currently monitoring factors including water temperature, dissolved oxygen, salinity, turbidity, and microbiological analyses.
 LPBF incorporates this testing and additional analyses as well as other data collected to produce reports posted on the LPBF website, www.saveourlake.org.
 LPBF also publishes ‘Hydrocoast Maps’ every two weeks that illustrate the effects of the Spillway opening as it progresses.
 LPBF is liaising with the EPA to obtain samples of the new bloom to monitor for the presence and concentration of harmful algal bloom toxins.